7 Best Short-Scale Bass Guitars of 2024

 • Pickups: G&L Magnetic Field Humbucker

-The G&L Tribute Fallout is powered by a single Magnetic Field Design humbucker in the middle position of the bass, and it offers much more versatility than expected.
-Within this one MFD humbucker, you have the option to choose between parallel, split-coil, and series configurations.
+This has a beautiful single-cutaway Poplar body with a rather uncommon pickup and control setup.
+It's powered by a single Magnetic Field Design humbucker in the middle position of the bass, and it offers much more versatility than expected.

-Best Short-Scale Bass Guitar Buyer's Guide
+Best Short-Scale Bass Guitar Buyers Guide

 Price

 When compared to a regular bass guitar, short-scale bass guitars are more affordable on average.
-However, when compared to its close sibling, short-scale guitars, short-scale basses come in a much more variety of price ranges.
+However, when compared to its close sibling short-scale guitars, short-scale basses come in a much more variety of price ranges.

 Type of Bass

 Just like regular, long-scale bass guitars, short-scale basses come in various styles - some come with Precision Bass pickups or Jazz Bass pickups, or some even come in a violin-style body like the Hofner bass guitar.
+I'm personally a huge fan of jazz basses, but this ultimately comes down to your preferences.

 Violin-Style Bass

 Violin-style basses are some of the most iconic short-scale basses you'll find, and they are essentially a mix between an acoustic bass and an electric bass guitar.
-Although they were first introduced in 1955, they were popularized in the 60s when Paul McCartney of The Beatles frequently used this bass guitar.
+Although they were first introduced in 1955, they were popularized in the '60s when Paul McCartney of The Beatles frequently used this bass guitar.

 Fender & Squier Short-Scale Bass

-Fender has a long history of producing short-scale basses just like Hofner, and Fender's short-scale models, like Mustang and Jaguar basses, are extremely popular.
+Fender has a long history of producing short-scale basses just like Hofner, and Fender's short-scale models like Mustang and Jaguar basses are extremely popular.
 Fender basses are widely regarded as having the most "classic" and most versatile tones around, and their short-scale basses are no exception.

 If you want the best all-around sound that can work across multiple styles of genres, affordable Fender-style bass is the way to go.
+Like I say, I think jazz basses are one of the best options if you're looking for articulation, clarity, and punch - but it's a matter of taste.

 Gibson & Epiphone Short-Scale Bass